panghalamit/panghalamit.github.io/projects/index.md

 * [Try it yourself]({{"https://vutsalsinghal.github.io/linnia-hackathon/"}})
 * code is open source and available [here]({{"https://github.com/vutsalsinghal/linnia-hackathon"}})

+### Booklyn: Decentralized e-book exchanges on top of ethereum

 ## Completed @ NYU

-### Books2Rec : Book Recommender System For Goodreads
+### Books2Rec: Book Recommender System For Goodreads
 * As part of Big Data Science class by Prof. Anasse Bari.
 * Hybrid Recommender System using Latent Factors from Reader-Book interaction and content based features for books metadata.
 * Looking for recommendations for books to read, try our [website]({{"https://books2rec.me"}})